ErezEyal/HapoelApp/README.md

 # An Hapoel Tel Aviv website
 * Up-to-date league table.
-* Recent and upcoming match fixures - dates, locations and more.
+* Recent and upcoming match fixtures - dates, locations and more.
 * Twitter feed with related mentions in the social media.